CQCL/Qermit/manual/manual_intro.rst

 dedicated to designing mitigation schemes that fit to these archetypes.

-In this manner, often the use of a ``MitRes`` or ``MitEx`` object may be able to replace code performing the fiddly aspect of running and processing experiments, with or without error mitigation.
+In this manner, often the use of a ``MitRes`` or ``MitEx`` object may be able to replace code performing the fiddly aspect of running and processing experiments, with or without error-mitigation.
 Furthermore, as they are written using the ``pytket`` `Backend <https://cqcl.github.io/pytket/build/html/backends.html>`_ class, any hardware supported by ``pytket`` via the Backends available in the `pytket-extensions <https://github.com/CQCL/pytket-extensions>`_ can be used in conjunction with ``qermit``.